Estimate Time4 min

 3. When should I revisit my insurance needs?

-It's a good idea to review your need for life insurance whenever a major life event occurs—a new home, marriage, a new child, or a new job.
+It's a good idea to review your need for life insurance whenever a major life event occurs—a new home, marriage, child, or job.
 Additionally, the cost and accessibility of life insurance can vary depending on your age and health: Generally speaking, life insurance becomes more expensive to purchase as you age.
 Keep in mind that term life insurance is typically less expensive than permanent insurance and it is designed to provide coverage during your working years.
 As you reach the age when you are interested in transferring some of your wealth to the next generation, then it might be time to consider permanent life insurance.

 Tip: As you age, it may be more difficult and more expensive to qualify for and purchase life insurance.